 1/2 teaspoon of salt

-1. Film the Pan with Oil (Optional Step): Filming the pan with a little oil helps prevent the ground beef from sticking and scorching in the pan, especially if you are using a stainless steel skillet.
-Use a little extra fat if you're cooking a lean beef.
-It's fine to skip this step if you'd like to avoid the extra fat, but pay extra attention to the meat in the first few minutes of cooking to make sure it doesn't burn.
+- Heat the pan and coat with oil.
+Heat the oil in a large skillet over medium-high heat.
+The oil helps prevent the ground beef from sticking and scorching in the pan, especially if you are using a stainless steel skillet.
+Use a little extra oil if you're cooking lean beef.
+You can omit this step if you want to avoid the extra fat, but pay close attention to the meat during the first few minutes of cooking to ensure it doesn't burn.